Trump marks U.S.-Japan security pact with call for stronger, deeper alliance

 “I am confident that in the months and years ahead, Japan’s contributions to our mutual security will continue to grow, and the alliance will continue to thrive.”

-In June last year, Trump told a news conference in Japan that the 1960 treaty - which was signed exactly six decades ago on Sunday, and is the linchpin of Japan’s defense policies - was “unfair” and should be changed, echoing his long-held view that Japan is a free-rider on defense.
+Last June, Trump told a news conference in Japan that the treaty - signed six decades ago on Sunday and the linchpin of Japan’s defense policy - was “unfair” and should be changed, echoing his long-held view that Japan is a free-rider on defense.

 Trump at the time added he was not thinking of withdrawing from the pact.